 The first impression one has of Madrid is its understated elegance.
-There are wide tree-lined boulevards, a multitude of beautiful parks, ostentatious fountains and marble statues, but then you find perfectly charming, unpretentious cafes on nearly every corner.
-There are places of splendid beauty, like the Plaza de Oriente, which contains the Royal Palace and the Opera House; the fabulously relaxing Retiro gardens; the art nouveau inspired neighborhood of Alonso Martinez, the Tapas Quarter of La Latina and the cosmopolitan Gran Via boulevard (built in the early 1900’s and inspired by New York’s Broadway.
+There are wide tree-lined boulevards, a multitude of beautiful parks, ostentatious fountains and marble statues, but then you find utterly charming, unpretentious cafes on nearly every corner.
+There are places of splendid beauty, like the Plaza de Oriente, which contains the Royal Palace and the Opera House; the fabulously relaxing Retiro gardens.
+The art nouveau inspired neighborhood of Alonso Martinez, the Tapas Quarter of La Latina and the cosmopolitan Gran Via boulevard (built in the early 1900s and inspired by New York’s Broadway.

 The following list of highlights includes our favorite spots in Madrid, for those who love fine wines, diverse cuisine, art, and architecture.

 Gastronomy & Wine